KavrakiLab/APE-Gen/README.md

   peptide_input         Sequence of peptide to dock or pdbfile of crystal
                         structure
   receptor_class        Class descriptor of MHC receptor.
 Use REDOCK along
                         with crystal input to perform redocking.
+Or pass a PDB file with receptor

 optional arguments:
   -h, --help            show this help message and exit